-Schedule of Contributions for OPEB
+Schedule of the District's Contributions for OPEB

 This schedule presents information on the District's actuarially determined contribution, contributions in relation to the actuarially determined contribution, and any excess or deficiency related to the actuarially determined contribution.
 In the future, as data becomes available, ten years of information will be presented.